Changissnz/nu_merchant_principal/README.md

 over time to maintain the achievement of a balancing act between preserving the authentic identity and accounting for change that is spurred by spatio-temporal specifics?
-For these questions' answers crafted to suit judgment, regarded as objective, first requires the full consideration of the cycle/s as valid structural processes.
+For these questions' answers crafted to suit judgment regarded as objective, the answers first require the full consideration of the cycle/s as valid structural processes.
+There is the dedication of acknowledgment and attention already, even if the only efforts that come out of answers are passive and resigned acceptance of the cycle/s.

-Diagram ASOC3 shows the
+Diagram ASOC3 shows a set of nested cycles, and this nesting lends credence to the notion of factual hierarchy in these cycles' relations.
+Maybe a cycle's attribute of being nested in another is the big condition of the cycle's subservience in control and influence to the other.
+Maybe the super-cycle is a governing player in a Game of <ins>Constant-Concern</ins> to its sub-cycles.
+Identitification and correlation are oftentimes contrarian.
+Correlation is part of conflationary reasoning, and identification goes down the path of observing infinitesimal uniqueness between candidates.